-Two types of tests are commonly used to test for current infection of SARS-CoV-2, the coronavirus that causes COVID-19.
+Two types of tests are commonly used to identify a current infection of SARS-CoV-2, the coronavirus that causes COVID-19.

-The first type are polymerase chain reaction (PCR) tests, also called a diagnostic tests or molecular tests.
-These can help diagnose COVID-19 by detecting genetic material of the coronavirus.
+The first type is a polymerase chain reaction (PCR) test, also called a diagnostic test or molecular test.
+A PCR test can help diagnose COVID-19 by detecting the genetic material of the coronavirus.
 PCR tests are considered the gold standard for diagnosis by the

-The second type are antigen tests.
-These help diagnose COVID-19 by searching for certain molecules found on the surface of the SARS-CoV-2 virus.
+The second type is an antigen test.
+These tests help diagnose COVID-19 by searching for certain molecules found on the surface of the SARS-CoV-2 virus.

 Rapid tests are COVID-19 tests that can provide results in as little as